etan18/Obsidian-Notes/Research/recruiting.md

 Introduce yourself
 - I am currently doing research on AI for healthcare, making sure that the tools we integrate into real-world clinics are actually improving clinician load and patient care (human AI interaction)
-- One particular problem with deploying predictive clinical decision models is the differences between different hospitals (protocols, levels of care, etc.)
+- One particular problem with deploying predictive clinical decision models is the differences between different hospitals (protocols, levels of care, etc.) - more of a statistical learning theory problem
 	- I previously focused on data scaling solutions for correcting distribution shift in predictive models
 	- Right now, I'm looking more at the algorithmic side of things --- distributionally-aware prediction